sqlc-dev/sqlc/docs/reference/config.md

   - Filename for the generated JSON document.
 Defaults to `codegen_request.json`.
 - `indent`:
   - Indent string to use in the JSON document.
 Defaults to `  `.

+### plugins

+Each mapping in the `plugins` collection has the following keys:

+- `name`:
+  - The name of this plugin.
+Required
+- `process`:
+  - `cmd`:
+    - The executable to call when using this plugin

 ## Version 1